How to Zip and Unzip a File in Ubuntu & Other Linux From Command Line

 In this article, you learn to zip and unzip command in Ubuntu Terminal.
-How to zip and unzip files and folders in Ubuntu terminal is very frequently searched question.
+How to zip and unzip a file and folder in Ubuntu & other Linux from Command Line.
+Terminal is very frequently searched question.
 Both zip and unzip package contains programs to create a compressed file in Linux.
 However, these packages not installed by default in Ubuntu.
 However, you can install both of these package using the Ubuntu terminal.
 So let’s start, zip and unzip command in ubuntu terminal.

 In Ubuntu, several utilities are available for compress files and folders and extracting compressed files.
 However, we recommended to use “zip” and “unzip” utility.

-Why we need zip and unzip utilities in Ubuntu terminal?
+Why we need zip and unzip utilities in Linux terminal?

 It can take a lot of time to upload and download files and folders from the server to a local and a local to the server.
 However, we can do this process bit faster to transfer compressed files instead of transferring multiple files.
 Moreover, FTP clients do not support to allow compression and decompression of files.